openfaas/openfaas.github.io/_posts/2020-09-16-openfaas-oidc-okta.md

 You will need to register a domain, or to setup a sub-zone if you already own a domain.

-I'll be using the zone `.oauth.openfaas.pro` and then adding two entries later on in a later step.
+I'll be using the zone `.oauth.example.com` and then adding two entries later on in a later step.

 [Google Domains](https://domains.google.com) provide a cost-effective option.